Speed Hound Recovery Boots Review vs Normatec Compression Boots

 • Long (5' 4" and shorter)

-- Sizing Note - because you can turn off zones on Speed Hound, you could always go with Long if you wanted to share a long pair of boots with someone who needed short.
+- Sizing Hack - because you can turn off zones on Speed Hound, you could always go with Long if you wanted to share a long pair of boots with someone who needed short.
 You would simply deactivate zone 4 for the shorter person.
-You can do this as well on Normatec's Pulse Pro which is $2500.
-You can always buy a second set of legs too.
-They are $225

 - Comes with width extenders for those needing more width.
 Speed Hound boots are slimmer than Normatec.
 While compared to most triathletes, I have pretty stocky calves and thighs and I fit comfortably, but if you have really large calves/thighs it is something to consider.
-They do have wider models as well so if you are a lymphedema patient reading this then I might suggest you go with the wider legs
+They do have wider models as well so if you are a lymphedema patient reading you will probably need the included width extenders.

 - Carrying case is included so no need to buy an optional $150 carrying case.